-32 Court and Other Disputes
+33 Court and Other Disputes

 Duslo, a.s. is a party to a 1997 lawsuit concerning patent infringement, in which Istrochem, a.s. (of which Duslo, a.s. is the legal successor) was the second-party defendant.
 The first-party defendant filed a counterclaim for damages against Duslo, a.s. in 2021 (for loss caused by its entry into liquidation).
 On the basis of the judgment of the court of first instance, Duslo, a.s. was obliged to pay a total amount of EUR 30,826 thousand as principal and interest on late payment to compensate for damages.
 On 11 March 2022, Duslo, a.s. appealed against the judgment of the court of first instance.
-As at 31 December 2023 and 2022, Duslo, a.s. recognized a provision for the litigation, see Note 19.
 On 18 September 2023, the Court of Appeal issued a decision by which it altered the decision of the Court of First Instance in respect of Duslo, a.s., ordering the payment of EUR 176 thousand and EUR 12 thousand as interest on late payment calculated at the end of October 2023.
+Plaintiff was entitled to recover costs of proceedings in the amount of EUR 19.5 thousand from Duslo, a.s.
 Plaintiff filed an appellate review in February 2024.
-Due to persisting uncertainty, Duslo, a.s. continues to recognize a provision for the litigation as at 31 December 2023, see Note 19.
+Due to persisting uncertainty, Duslo, a.s. continues to recognize a provision for the litigation as at 31 December 2024, see Note 19.